 To build a budget you can keep, remember this principle:

 Shifting to a

-Budget Tip: Switch from a monthly budget to one that matches your pay period.
+Switch from a monthly budget to one that matches your pay period.
 Then, budget only for the bills/spending you have before you get paid again.

 Since we’re all so conditioned to think on a monthly time-frame, it might help to see how a pay period budget should work.